 Old Speck is the tallest and northern-most mountain in the Mahoosuc Range which stretches for 30 miles across the Maine-New Hampshire frontier.
 Never heard of the Mahoosucs?
 Not to worry, you're certainly not alone.
 The Mahoosucs are just to the northeast of the famous Presidentials in the White Mountains region of New Hampshire.
 They are rugged, beautiful, and see very little traffic.

-The Appalachian Trail runs along the Mahoosucs for their entire length and provide a fine route for a tour of this scenic and rocky range.
+The Appalachian Trail runs along the Mahoosucs for their entire length and provides a fine route for a tour of this scenic and rocky range.
 It is widely claimed that the single hardest mile of the entire AT occurs at Mahoosuc Notch a few miles south of Old Speck.
-The Notch is a mile of trail which winds through (litterally in many cases) huge piles of tallus and boulders shed from the mountains on either side.
+The Notch is a mile of trail which winds through (literally in many cases) huge piles of tallus and boulders shed from the mountains on either side.
 It is a complete playground for some and an arduous workout for others.

 Old Speck reigns supreme in the Mahoosucs rising 2500 feet above Grafton Notch and Maine State Route 26.
 A small observation tower was built on its summit in the last ten years and provides spectacular views in all directions from the lofty Presidentials to the south to the jumbled, nameless peaks of northwestern Maine to the north.
 It makes a fine starting point for a multi-day traverse of the Mahoosucs or a rewarding day-hiking destination in its own right.

-There are three trailheads which access Old Speck.
+There are three trailheads that access Old Speck.
 The most convenient trailhead for Old Speck is the AT Trailhead in Grafton Notch State Park.
 From Bethel, Maine, follow Rt 2 'east' for 6 miles to Newry.
 Bear left onto ME26 and follow it for 12 miles to Grafton Notch State Park.
 There are various interesting sites along the way such as Screw Auger Falls and Moose Cave.
 The AT parking area is on the left side of the road and is large and well-signed.

 Alternatively, the west side of Old Speck can be accessed from the Speck Pond or Mahoosuc Notch Trailheads.
 Both are located on the Success Pond Road which runs from Berlin, NH, to Grafton Notch, ME.
 The Success Pond Road starts in Berlin from Hutchings Street; it is dirt but is fine for most passenger cars.
 The Mahoosuc Notch Trailhead is 10.9 miles down Success Pond Road on a 0.3 mile side road on the right.
 The Speck Pond Trailhead is another 1.5 miles from Berlin, 0.8 miles down a right-hand side road.